tempertemper/www.tempertemper.net/src/site/posts/2019-08-21--amending-your-last-git-commit.md

 ---
-title: Amending your last Git commit
+title: Fixing your last Git commit
 intro: |
     Since I've started using Git on the command line, there's one 'new' thing that I've used more than any other: amending my most recent commit.
 date: 2019-08-21